cmars/onionpipe/README.md

 I'd also like to support more platforms, and eventually some package managers (brew, NixOS, choco).

-> Why would I want to use this?

-oniongrok is a purely decentralized way to create virtually unstoppable global network tunnels.

-For example, you might want to securely publish and access a personal service from anywhere in the world, across all sorts of network obstructions -- your ISP doesn't allow ingress traffic to your home lab, your clients might be in heavily firewalled environments (public WiFi, mobile tether), etc.

-With oniongrok, that service doesn't need a public IPv4 or IPv6 ingress.
-You'll eventually be able to restrict access with auth tokens.
-And you don't need to rely on 3rd-party services (like Tailscale, ZeroTier, etc.) to get to it.

 > How can I contribute?